Connecticut Stalking Lawyer

 Stalking is a relatively new crime and electronic stalking laws are regularly revised to keep up with technology.
 Where the offense once primarily involved phone calls or one person physically following another, the crime of stalking now includes communicating through text messages or email and tracking by GPS.

-Classifying Harassment Charges
+How is Harassment Charges Classified?